dataflowg/g-audio/README.md

 This library is built using public domain audio decoders and libraries.
 As such, this library is also made available in the public domain.
 See [LICENSE](LICENSE) for details.

 ## Usage
-See the example VIs in [Examples](src/LabVIEW/G-Audio/Examples) to write, read, and playback audio files.
+See the example VIs in [Examples](src/LabVIEW/G-Audio/Examples) to write, read, playback, and capture audio files.

 Unit tests are included and can be run individually, or with the [AST Unit Tester](https://www.autosofttech.net/documents/ast-unit-tester).